6 Tips for Giving Better Employee Recognition at Work

 Offer frequent recognition (at least monthly!)

 One of the biggest challenges for leaders is getting into a habit of giving recognition at regular intervals.
-A lot of leaders are great at giving recognition for those big, obvious accomplishments that happen a few times per year.
+A lot of leaders are great at giving recognition for those big, shiny accomplishments that happen a few times per year.
 But where they lack consistency is sharing their appreciation for the smaller everyday efforts that happen behind the scenes.
 In other words, all the steps and work that lead up to the big accomplishment.

 Now, we're not necessarily implying you need to give recognition every single day.
 But ideally, you want to be aiming for more than a few times per year.
 Workplace studies have demonstrated that the frequency of recognition directly correlates with satisfaction at work.
 The more frequent the recognition, the more satisfaction increases.